-Packed with healthy veggies, this Beef Lo Mein recipe is a flavorful 30-minute meal perfect for busy weeknights!
+Packed with healthy veggies, this Beef Lo Mein recipe is a flavorful 30-minute meal perfect for a busy weeknight!

 When we get Chinese food take-out, we almost always get Lo Mein noodles.
-It’s one of the few dishes that every single person in our family really loves.
-But did you know how easy this dish is to make at home?
+It's one of the few dishes that our whole family really loves.
+But did you know how easy this takeout classic is to make at home?

 I've shared my easy Shrimp Lo Mein noodles before.
 This recipe for Beef Lo Mein is just as quick and yummy!